 Geoff has had over thirty five years of experience in the manufacturing, distribution, clothing and footwear industries having worked as a Senior Marketing Executive with the McPherson Group of companies, Director and CEO roles with the Yakka Group and more recently with Oliver Footwear.
-Whilst in these roles also, he sat on many Industry boards.
+Whilst in these roles also he sat on many Industry Boards.
 He has significant community involvement with his work with Rotary International.
-His qualifications include a Graduate Diploma of Business studies and he has attended many professional development programs over the years.
+His qualifications include a Graduate Diploma of Business studies and has attended many professional development programs over the years.

-Special Responsibilities: Vice-Chairman, Marketing Committee Chair, Finance Committee Chair, Human Resources Committee and CEF Committee
+Special Responsibilities: Vice-Chair of the Board.
+Chair of Marketing Committee.
+Chair of Finance Committee.
+Member of Human Resources Committee and CEF Committee